Alcachofraz/Xinada/README.md

 #### 4. Strings Configuration

-Unless you don't want to play the plugin in english or portuguese, you won't need to mess with these files.
+Unless you don't want to play the plugin in english or portuguese, you won't need to mess with the **stringsXX.yml** files.
 If you are, let's say, italian and want to play Xinada in italian, you'll need to generate your own strings.
 Just create a **stringsIT.yml** file with the same content as the others **stringsXX.yml** files, but in italian.
 Then, go to game.yml and change **language: "EN"** to **language: "IT"**.

 ## Commands